Mega-Fi/megafi-docs/landing/docs/dex/providing-liquidity.md

 ### Step 1: Select Pool

-Navigate to Pools page.
+Navigate to Earn -> Spot LP page.
 Find desired token pair or click "Create Position".

 If pool doesn't exist, you can create it.